AkshayAnvekar0707/mlops2-simple_dvc/README.md

 dvc add dataset/winequality.csv # this will add csv file to dvc

-git add . # things in working directory will be added to stagig area
+git add . # things in working directory will be added to stageing area

 git commit -m "first commit" # The git commit command captures a snapshot of the project's currently staged changes.
 Committed snapshots can be thought of as “safe” versions of a project—Git will never change them unless you explicitly ask it to.